GorillaStack/auto-tag/README.md

 [Read a blog post about the project](http://blog.gorillastack.com/gorillastack-presents-auto-tag).

+### About

+Automatically tagging resources can greatly improve the ease of cost allocation and governance.

+Within 5-7 minutes of creating a supported resource type, CloudTrail will write to s3 logs, which triggers our AutoTag code to tag the resource with the ARN of it's creator.

 ### Installation

 We have [created a CloudFormation template](https://raw.githubusercontent.com/GorillaStack/auto-tag/master/cloud_formation/template.json) that creates all the resources required for AutoTag.